Introduction: A Professional’s Guide to Chrome Finishing

 Q: How do I inspect chrome plating quality?

-Q: What industries typically use hard chrome plating?
+Q: What industries use hard chrome plating?

 Q: Can chrome plating be reapplied over worn parts?